vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 ------------------------------------------------------------------------

-**NB** The `live` property applies to static methods of a block class.
+**NB** The `live` property applies to static methods of a block's class.
 So even if it is set in the block declaration with a particular modifier, `live` will be applied to all the blocks in this class, regardless of the modifiers.

 ------------------------------------------------------------------------